brunokoga/pathfinder-markdown/prd_markdown/ultimateEquipment/wondrousItems/index.md

 # Wondrous Items

 Wondrous items are varied and diverse.
-Some must be worn in a specific magic item slot in order to work, while others must merely be possessed and utilized. âWondrous itemâ is a catchall category for anything that doesn't fall into other groups, such as weapons, staves, and so on.
+Some must be worn in a specific magic item slot in order to work, while others must merely be possessed and utilized.
+“Wondrous item” is a catchall category for anything that doesn't fall into other groups, such as weapons, staves, and so on.
 Anyone can use a wondrous item, unless the item specifies otherwise.

 There are two main categories of wondrous items: slotted and slotless.
 Slotted items take up a magic item slot, and must be worn by the character who wants to employ the item or benefit from its abilities.